 Transfer From Another Department

 If equipment cost is equal to or greater than $5,000, complete a University CUBO 206 form and forward to Surplus Property, Administrative Services Building.
-Surplus Property will forward the signed form to the Fixed Assets Manager, Accounting Services, Administrative Services Building.
+Surplus Property will forward the signed form to the Fixed Assets Manager.
 The equipment item will retain the same inventory tag number and be carried at the original cost.

 Equipment fabricated from component parts by a campus shop should be capitalized and tagged if the cost is equal to or greater than $5,000.00.
 Cost of manufacture should include the cost of the components, sales tax, freight, and any other direct costs of installation.
 University labor costs should not be included.

 When equipment is transferred from another institution or agency, it is the responsibility of the department head or principal investigator to notify the Fixed Assets Manager by providing a copy of the documents which transmitted the property to Clemson.
 For items equal to or greater than $5,000.00, the Fixed Assets Manager will record the equipment and provide a University inventory tag.